Kurokesu/imx462-mipi-nvidia/README.md

 make dtbs
 ```

-Now that the default kernel build is ready, we can add imx462 driver sources and build them using `build.sh` script.
+Now that the default kernel build is ready, you can add the imx462 driver sources and build them using the `build.sh` script.

 ```bash
 cd ~/imx462-mipi-nvidia
 ./build.sh
 ```

-Upon successful build the kernel files will be retrieved to `./build` directory.
-They can then be loaded onto target and used just as described in [Quickstart](#quickstart).
+Upon a successful build, the kernel files will be placed in the `./build` directory.
+They can then be loaded onto the target.